 It allows transactions to be made without a central authority, like a bank.

-The crypto transactions are carried out by smart contracts.
+Crypto transactions are carried out by smart contracts.

 Degen is an investing style that involves high risk and a lot of speculation.
 Commonly, the verb degen is also used as a noun to describe a person who practices this style of investing.